-“Irrespective of the type of start-up, one issue not given enough attention is the personal pressure that building a business puts on both the founder and their family,” says Janos Barberis, founder of industry group FinTech HK.
+“Irrespective of the type of startup, one issue not given enough attention is the personal pressure that building a business puts on both the founder and their family,” says Janos Barberis, founder of the SuperCharger FinTech Accelerator in Hong Kong.
 “You need to plan not just the strategy for the company, but also for yourself and your family.”

 Starting up for the sake of it